jyg/mob/README.md

 Native mode directly renders your pd patches but doesn't let you access to MobMuPlat enhanced gui features (grid, xy, xy multitouch, lcd panel, etc..), nor use of multiple pages.

-On the other hand, with [mob] you can access to all those features, in a faster way than with the MobMuPlat Java Editor.
+With [mob] you can access to all those features, in a faster way than with the MobMuPlat Java Editor.
 Furthermore, if you think your widgets are displayed too small or too big on your target mobile device, you can easily adjust the scale factor.

 [mob] maps native pd-guis (hsv, vsl, hradio, vradio, toggle, bang, cnv, array) and text comments into mmp.widgets in the .mmp file.
 It comes with enhanced guis (mob/hfader, mob/button, mob/xy_slider, and, coming soon, mob/knob ...) that are also converted to mmp.widgets.